Canadian Climate Forum

 STAR – Storm Studies in the Arctic

-In 2012, CFCAS Directors re-approached the federal government, under then Prime Minister Steven Harper, for a renewal of endowment funding however this request was denied.
+In 2012, CFCAS Directors re-approached the federal government, under then Prime Minister Stephen Harper, for a renewal of endowment funding however this request was denied.
 While a sad day for climate science research, the CFCAS board made a bold decision to continue on in a new role and the Canadian Climate Forum was formed.
 This new mandate saw CFCAS transition from a national granting agency to one focused on integrated knowledge mobilization to address a major gap on the Canadian landscape at the science to policy interface.
 Today, we focus on ensuring the best climate science is getting applied to the best solutions to a rapidly changing climate.

 For general inquiries, please contact email@example.com.